Ordspilleren/goha/README.md

   restart: unless-stopped
 ```

-Since the above example just runs a binary from a volume, we can very write a script to replace it when new automations have been added:
+Since the above example just runs a binary from a volume, we can very easily write a script to replace it when new automations have been added:

 ```bash
 #!/bin/bash